NuGet/Home/accepted/2023/dotnet-nuget-setapikey.md

   -?, -h, --help             Show command line help.
 ```

-The note for `--source` applies from the above `dotnet nuget apikey set`.

 ### Technical explanation

 <!-- Explain the proposal in sufficient detail with implementation details, interaction models, and clarification of corner cases. -->